SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 **Compression Heat Transformers**

-For the modelilng of compression heat pumps and chillers, different heat sources are considered so the weather data set must include different temperatures.
+For the modeling of compression heat pumps and chillers, different heat sources are considered so the weather data set must include different temperatures.
 The efficiency of the heat pump or chiller cycle process can be described by the coefficient of Performance (COP).
 The compression heat transformer function automatically creates a heat source and a low or high